-This charming little square hosts a few cafés where one can sit in the shade of spreading plane trees and sip a French café noisette or a glass of mauresque cocktail (pastis mixed with orgeat syrup).
+This charming little square hosts a few cafés where one can sit in the shade of spreading plane trees and sip a French café noisette or a glass of Mauresque cocktail (pastis mixed with orgeat syrup).

 In the 19th century, the square was renamed after an internationally famous Opera tenor native to Aix: Louis-Ferdinand Richelme (1804-1845).

-The daily market on the little square is one of the town’s most colourful ones where fresh vegetables and fruits, cheese, olive oils, condiments, tapenades, anchoiades (anchovy purées), fougasses and other Provençal specialties can be found.
+The daily market on the little square is one of the town’s most colourful ones where fresh vegetables and fruits, cheese, olive oils, condiments, tapenades, anchoiades (anchovy purées), fougasses and other Provençal specialities can be found.

-La place de l’Hôtel de ville
+Place de l’Hôtel de ville

 A flower market takes place in the square on Tuesday, Thursday and Saturday and an Old Book Fair on the first Sunday of the month.